mhanratty/marketplaceux-usercollections/spec.md

 <a name="createcollection">![he can see so much more](http://mhanratty.github.io/marketplaceux-usercollections/img/usercollections_createcollection.png)</a>

 **Acceptance criteria for creating a collection from the collections screen**
-* Collections screen
 * There should be a prominent call to action for the user to create a new collection.
 When selected this call-to-action should take the user to the create collection screen.
 * Create collection screen
     * The create collection screen should have a "Done" link when the user is finished creating their collection.
     * The create collection screen should show a default graphic for the collection.